-- bedroom and 0.36m in a single bedroom counts towards the built-in storage requirement - i) the minimum floor to ceiling height is 2.3m for at least 75% of the Gross Internal Area - Planning Practice Guidance outlines that there may need to be a reasonable transitional period following adoption of a new policy on space standards to enable developers to factor the cost of space standards into future land acquisitions.
+- g) any other area that is used solely for storage and has a headroom of 900-1500mm (such as under eaves) is counted at 50% of its floor area, and any area lower than 900mm is not counted at all - h) a built-in wardrobe counts towards the Gross Internal Area and bedroom floor area requirements but should not reduce the effective width of the room below the minimum widths set out above.
+The built-in area in excess of 0.72m2 in a double bedroom and 0.36m2 in a single bedroom counts towards the built-in storage requirement - i) the minimum floor to ceiling height is 2.3m for at least 75% of the Gross Internal Area. - 3.46 Planning Practice Guidance outlines that there may need to be a reasonable transitional period following adoption of a new policy on space standards to enable developers to factor the cost of space standards into future land acquisitions.
 There are no notable viability impacts anticipated from the introduction of a nationally described space standard and most permitted/emerging schemes within the last two years have sought to meet the national standards of their own accord.
 It is therefore not proposed to allow for a transitional period before adoption of a new policy on space standards but rather seek to adopt and implement the policy alongside the other policies within the Local Plan.